 What is credit and why does it matter?

-Last, but not least, is your credit score.
-Your credit score is the figure that lenders care so much about.
 Lenders use your credit score to help decide whether your loan application goes into the approve or reject pile.
 The higher your credit score, the more likely you are to get the lowest interest rates.
 Credit scores typically fall between 300 and 900.

 Reviewing your credit report at least once a year is a good practice.
 If you’re planning to make a major purchase, such as a home, it’s also a good idea to review your credit report.
-If you see a blemish on your credit report, it’ll give you time to correct it.
-(It sometimes takes a while due to a delay on lenders reporting your credit history.)
+If you see a blemish on your credit report, it’ll give you time to correct it (it sometimes takes a while due to a delay on lenders reporting your credit history).
 Likewise, if your credit score is lower than you thought, you’ll have the time to take the steps necessary to improve it.

 What is a credit rating?

-- “I” stands for “Installment” credit: When you borrow money for a specific time period and you regularly pay it back in fixed amounts until the loan is fully repaid.
+- “I” stands for “Installment” credit: When you borrow money for a specific period and you regularly pay it back in fixed amounts until the loan is fully repaid.
 An example of installment credit is a car loan.

 - “O” stands for “Open” status credit: When you borrow money as needed, up to your credit limit.
 An example of open status credit is a line of credit.